TheArturthur/CoppermindScraper/Cosmere/Idris.md

 \-Siri telling Susebron about the mountains of her homeland[2]

 Idris lies in a large mountain range.
 The Idrian mountains experience cold weather, with it being warm for only a short time in the summers.
 Due to this cold climate agriculture is hard, and crops sometimes fail.
 For at least part of the year it snows, which is an important factor is the nation’s defense.
 The northern mountains have vegetation that buds out in spring, There are fields and meadows with grasses and wild flowers.
 The air here is crisp and chilly due to the elevation.
-A known type of flower is the Vanavel, the flower and the roots from this plant are eatable.
+A known type of flower is the [[Vanavel\|Vanavel]], the flower and the roots from this plant are edible.
 Some valuable roots grow high up in the mountains.
 There are also berry bushes in the highlands.

 ## Government
 ### Monarchy